keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-the-delian-mode-from-hellenistic-anti-imperial-leagues-to-hauntology.md

 #  path: /images/delia-in-front-of-synth.jpg

-*Long was the year, will you stay now you're here...*
+*Long was the year, will you stay now you're here.*

 ---